quantifiedketonian/quantifiedketonian.github.io/_posts/2019-03-11-a-tale-of-two-sweeteners.md

 (or it felt like a lot more), I didn't have any concerns with digestive or cognitive function.

-Because this was the second test in two days, I don't think the sucrose and fructose bomb affected me as much.
+Because this was the second test in two days, I don't think the sucrose bomb affected me as much.
 The syrup was also really sweet for me.

 # The Results: